arntanguy/oldblog/content/Linux/CD_to_ISO.md

 Title: Useful usages of dd.
 Date: 2011-08-13
-Tags: linux, ISO, CD, dd
+Tags: linux, ISO, CD, bash
 Summary: Why use a graphical application to convert a CD to ISO when you can use dd?
 Or to create a bootable USB stick?
 In this post you'll see some very useful usages of the **dd** command.
+disqus_identifier: geenux-useful-usage-of-dd

 Hello world,
 Why bother using heavy and complicated tools to create and use ISO files?
 Why